valantic/eslint-config-valantic/README.md

 // .eslintrc.js

 module.exports ={
-  'extends': 'movento', // Use movento/legacy if your working with ES5 code 'rules': {
+  extends: 'movento', // Use movento/legacy if your working with ES5 code
+  rules: {
     // Use for project specific settings
   }
 };